LeChucks-ScumBar/HighResolution_CoverCalibrator/README.md

 I have developed a high-resolution flat panel.
 It has 4,095 brightness levels instead of just 255.
 In addition, the controller uses an adjustable current source without PWM, enabling constant brightness without flickering.

-Current status as of May 2, 2026:
-- Software runs on Arduino and Nina
-- Circuit diagram created and simulated

-Pending
-- Upload circuit diagram/PCB to Git
-- Order/build electronics
-- 3D printing
-- Test assembly
 - - - - - - - - - - - - - - - Original text - - - - - - - - - - - - - - - - - -
 # DarkLight Cover/Calibrator (DLC)
 https://www.youtube.com/watch?v=G-Wl4XsGtBc